freedbygrace/RebootReminder/README.md

 - Optional watchdog service for improved reliability
 - Detailed tracking of how long a reboot has been required
 - Enhanced logging for configuration loading and reboot detection
+- Allows users to initiate system restart directly from notifications with confirmation dialog and countdown

 ## Requirements